paulkoanui/swagger-api-client/README.md

 # swagger-api-client

-An element that wraps the <a href="https://github.com/swagger-api/swagger-js">swagger-js</a> library for generating dynamic swagger api clients for easy use in the browser.
+A Polymer element that wraps the <a href="https://github.com/swagger-api/swagger-js">swagger-js</a> library for generating dynamic swagger api clients for easy use in the browser.

 Example: